 Terrazzo laid in an arrangement of segmented rings fills the entire floor of level one, from the lobby to lounge and theater room, creating continuity between spaces.
 A curved concierge desk greets residents and visitors and subtly guides them through the space.

-Materials mimic waves rippling along the water’s surface, create bold strips of light, and enhance bold graphics to create a play of light and texture, enhancing the neighborhood’s growing urban environment but through a natural filter.
+Materials mimic waves rippling along the water’s surface, creating bold strips of light and strong graphics to create a play of light and texture, enhancing the neighborhood’s growing urban environment but through a natural filter.

 Radius SLU Landscape Architecture